Wambong/weatherApp/README.md

-1create folder on your desktop and open it VS code
+1. create folder on your desktop and open it VS code
 2. git clone https://github.com/Wambong/weatherApp.git

 3. cd weatherApp